guedesemerson/interview/README.md

    - Fetches data from the GraphQL endpoint you created
    - Summarizes various metrics from the properties dataset (eg. average and median estimated values, frequencies by bedroom)
    - Save the output summary to a S3 bucket
+   - Create a Docker image which will execute the script

 Additional, discuss: